 There are things that come and go.
 ESPN tried to do bat speed (but you) don’t necessarily know how fast that should be going.
 Sometimes those things don’t work, so you want to keep trying them, but at the end of the day, you want to make sure that the viewer can enjoy it and understand it.
 Those are the things that usually work.

 TB: There are a lot of networks that have stayed away from using advanced analytics in their broadcasts.
 Where does that willingness to try new things like command+ come from?

 BV: The analytics question is really interesting because it’s a bigger and bigger part of all games, especially baseball right now, but your viewers don’t necessarily want a math lesson.
 How do you marry those two together where you give them information and teach them?
 Because these are things about why (a team’s) lineup is constructed a certain way, why guys are on the team.
 But get it back to a frame of reference that (viewers) can understand and compare it to (and) make the viewer feel that they’re not being force-fed, but instead getting information that helps enhance their viewing experience, and helps them understand their team.

 TB: What do you think the future of the baseball broadcast is going to be like?
 How much is data going to be a part of that?

 BV: I think the information explosion in the game of baseball is going to be a bigger and bigger part of television.
 It’s going to be a bigger and bigger part of the in-stadium experience.
 There’s no running away from any of that.
-The challenge for all of us is to get our audiences invested in that information as much as we can, make them feel as comfortable with it as they can, and find ways that they can engage during the game in that information.
+The challenge is to get audiences invested in that information, make them feel as comfortable with it as they can, and find ways that they can engage during the game in that information.
 Second-screen (use) for everybody is more and more prevalent, people watch the game with a phone, with something else.
 How can you engage them with that?